 A GCRF-funded project involving Leeds, Makerere University in Uganda and the Catholic University of East Africa has been investigating a novel approach to ways of improving maternal health.
 It brought together researchers in the medical humanities with medical and public health experts.

-Read more about the project, which harnessed community drama to identify the reasons why many women were accessing maternity services late in their pregnancy.
+The project harnessed community drama to identify the reasons why many women were accessing maternity services late in their pregnancy.

 Jane Plastow, Professor of African Theatre in the School of English at Leeds and Co-Investigator on the project, said a picture emerged of over-stretched and under-resourced public maternity services; of ambulances that were either slow to turn up or never arrived; worries that nurses would be dismissive or judgemental; and the fact that some women were going back to work days after giving birth because of family pressure.